winwinashwin/ros-docker-clion/README.md

 docker-compose up
 ```

-This creates a sandbox environment into which the `src` directory is mounted as the catkin workspace `src` directory.
+This creates a sandbox container configured with SSH and a simulation container which can be used to run GUI based
+applications like RViz and Gazebo.

 You can now SSH into the sandbox environment and make sure everything is working properly.